-Beginning students learn and practice resistance training to improve strength, power, and muscular endurance while learning the purpose and function of equipment, proper form, and development of a weight training program to meet fitness goals.
-Intermediate and advanced students broaden their existing skills and knowledge base.
+Resistance training for strength, power, and muscular endurance.
+Purpose and function of equipment, proper form, and development of a weight training program to meet fitness goals.
+Appropriate for students at all levels.

 LSPA 1033.
 Swimming.
 1 Credit.

-Beginning students learn the basics of the freestyle and butterfly strokes, backstroke, and breaststroke; students at this level must be comfortable putting their head under water.
-Advanced students further develop their knowledge of the four strokes to improve swimming endurance; prior to enrollment students at this level should be able to swim a minimum of four lengths without stopping and have a working knowledge of each stroke.
+Beginning students learn basics of the freestyle and butterfly strokes, backstroke, and breaststroke.
+Advanced students further develop their knowledge of the four strokes to improve swimming endurance.

 LSPA 1035.
 Rock Climbing.
 1 Credit.

-Introductory-level indoor climbing course designed to help participants become safe and knowledgeable climbers; safety systems of belaying, basic knot tying, and basic climbing movements, as well as the skills necessary to climb independently.
-Course meets at the Sportrock Climbing Center in Alexandria, VA.
-Materials and equipment fee.
+Introductory level indoor climbing course designed to help participants become safe and knowledgeable climbers; safety systems of belaying, basic knot tying, and basic climbing movements; skills needed to climb independently.
+Meets off campus.

 LSPA 1036.
 Triathlon.
 1 Credit.